-In accordance with NAVBASEKITSAPINST 5530.14B CH-3 and COMNAVREG NW NOTICE 3501.1 operating Unmanned Aerial Systems (UAS), Unmanned Aircraft (UA), Non-Traditional Airborne Technology (NTAT), or devices considered as aerial “drones” are prohibited on Naval Base Kitsap (NBK) installations without authority granted by the commanding officer.
+In accordance with COMNAVREG NW NOTICE 3501.1, it is prohibited to operate Unmanned Aerial Systems (UAS), Unmanned Aircraft (UA), Non-Traditional Airborne Technology (NTAT), or devices considered as aerial “drones” on Naval Base Kitsap without authority granted by the Commanding Officer.

-A UA (also known as unmanned aircraft, non-traditional airborne technology, or drones) is a device that is used, or is intended to be used, for flight in the air with no onboard pilot.
+- An unmanned aircraft, non-traditional airborne technology, or drone is a device that is used, or is intended to be used, for flight in the air with no onboard pilot.

-The nomenclature depends on the circumstances of which government agency or no-government entity is involved.
+- The nomenclature depends on the circumstances of which government agency or non-government entity is involved.

 Location – general reference point, landmark, street intersections, facilities